 In response to a request from the AARC, the full text of that paper has now been made available to the RT community.

 “To understand our future, you have to understand what data is available and how that data is driving decisions,” said study author Robert L. Joyner, Jr., PhD, RRT, RRT-ACCS, FAARC.
-“I hope that all respiratory therapists take the time to read this important article, and I would like to thank the editors of CHEST, Karen Schell, AARC president, and Tom Kallstrom, CEO of the AARC, for their efforts to make this article open source and available to the entire respiratory care community.”
+“I hope that all respiratory therapists take the time to read this important article, and I would like to thank the editors of CHEST, Karen Schell, AARC president, and Tom Kallstrom, Executive Director of the AARC, for their efforts to make this article open source and available to the entire respiratory care community.”

 Dr. Joyner served as lead author on the paper, with coauthors reading like a “who’s who list” in respiratory care: Shawna L. Strickland, PhD, RRT, RRT-NPS, RRT-ACCS, AE-C, FAARC; Ellen A. Becker, PhD, RRT, RRT-NPS, RPFT, AE-C, FAARC; Shane Keene, DHSc, RRT, RRT-NPS, CPFT, RPSGT, FAARC; Kathy Rye, EdD, RRT, FAARC; and Carl F. Haas, MLS, RRT, RRT-ACCS, CPFT, FAARC, all took part in the project.
 Emily Ginier, MLIS, from the Taubman Health Sciences Library at the University of Michigan, was a coauthor as well.